Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

 We will consider graphs to be given by vertices, flags or half-edges and their incidence conditions; see Appendix A for details.
 There are two ways to treat graphs: either with or without tails, that is, free half-edges.
 In this section, we will recapitulate the original construction of Connes and Kreimer and hence use graphs without tails.

 A tree is a contractible graph and a forest is a graph all of whose components are trees.
 A rooted tree is a tree with a marked vertex.
 A rooted forest is a forest with one root per tree.
 A rooted subtree of a rooted tree is a subtree which shares the same root.
-A rooted subforest of a rooted tree is clearly either a rooted subtree or the empty forest.